 So you can appreciate how each of us in this encounter bring in our own phenomenological fields.
 ANd this is beyond language, gender, socio-status and culture.

 In this article I weave the story from what I experienced in the sessions (which lasted 9 months) with Ali and Zaya, how we were moved even though language seemed a barrier.

 How we brought the suffering that was hidden to the surface.

-Time here is too short to read the story, you can to read it in the article…
+Time here is too short to read the story; you can read it in the article.

 together.
 In this field, a story and plot emerged.
 Ali’s plot toggles between contents of his past and his future.
 From his past we hear of his suicide attempts, the violent treatment he endured from his uncle, the friends he had lost in the war.
 We hear of his concern for the women he had left behind in Afghanistan who had protected him— his uncle’s wife, and the mother of his friend, also named Ali.
 We hear also of betrayal.
 Ali’s future promises hope, despair, and uncertainty.
 What we had together in the therapeutic situation was in the here-and-now, like a pivot, holding space in an undifferentiated situation.

 The writing is different from other forms of academic writing, and it comes across as being an easier read.